conveyal/analyst-server/docs/api.md

 `destinationPointsetId` is the ID of the shapefile for which to calculate connectivity (frequently called "accessibility" in the literature).
 The IDs of shapefiles can be found by accessing `/api/shapefile`, which will give a JSON document detailing all of the scenarios.
+If it is set to null, isochrones will be generated and returned as GeoJSON, but accessibility will not be calculated.

 The `graphId` is the ID of the scenario to use, which is the `id` attribute in `/api/scenario`. `profile` indicates that the request should use profile routing, which calculates not the travel time and connectivity at a particular time but rather the guaranteed, expected and possible connectivity over a time window (see [this post](http://conveyal.com/blog/2015/05/04/variation-in-accessibility-measures/) for more details on these types of connectivity).

 The `options` field is a JSONified OTP [profile request](https://github.com/opentripplanner/OpenTripPlanner/blob/master/src/main/java/org/opentripplanner/profile/ProfileRequest.java).
 `fromLat` and `fromLon` are the origins of the search. `toLat` and `toLon` are not used but must be specified; the simplest